mglantz/advanced-networking-workshop/labs/lab-2/README.md

 * Infrastructure as Code (IaC) - as a part of a larger initiative, you deliver network configuration in an automatic fashion, scope for what you start focusing on gets dictated by the scope of your IaC project.
 * Security - You deliver automation which supports security use-cases such as threat hunting (gathering information) and security incident management (isolating breaches, etc).
 2. What configuration will you manage?
 (Considering the use-case(s)).
 What configuration will you need to manage with your automation and on what devices?
 It's here that you start diving into the nature of the related configuration, if it's static or dynamic across devices, networks, etc.
 3. At what scale will you manage different types of configuration?
-If there is dynamic configuration across many devices to be dealt with, you will benefit more from approaches where you automatically generate configuring using templates for example.
-At the same time, creating unique static like definitions for each devices may no longer work.
+If there is dynamic configuration across many devices to be dealt with, you will benefit more from approaches where you automatically generate configuration using templates - as creating unique static like definitions for each devices may scale badly.

 Don't worry though, we will try out all the different methods, so you can decide yourself what works and what doesn't.